 1Find some inspiration around you

-When you look at people around you who have achieved something, you have this sense of envy that says why is it that I didn’t do this.
+When you look at the people around you who have achieved something, you have this sense of envy that says why is it that I didn’t do this.
 Or maybe you won’t feel envious but rather inspired to do something yourself too.

-That’s how by looking at people around you work hard and achieve their goals, you too start feeling determined to achieve your goals.
+That’s how by looking at the people around you work hard and achieve their goals, you too start feeling determined to achieve your goals.

 2Remind yourself that life is short